Demographics of the Republic of Ireland: Nationalities

 Ireland contains several immigrant communities, especially in Dublin and other cities across the country.
-The largest immigrant groups, with over 10,000 people, being Poles, Lithuanians, Romanians, Latvians, Indians, Americans, Brazilians, Spanish, Italians, French, Germans and the British.
+The largest immigrant groups, with over 10,000 people, being Poles, British, Indians, Romanians, Lithuanians, Brazilians, Italians, Latvians, Spaniards, French, Croats, Americans, Chinese, Germans and Ukrainians.

 Nationality of mothers

-Of the 58,443 births in 2021, there were 45,381 babies (77.7%) born to mothers of Irish nationality compared to 43,019 (76.9%) in 2020.
-There were 8.4% of births to mothers of EU15 to EU27 nationality, 2.0% of mothers were of UK nationality, and 2.1% were of EU14 nationality (excluding Ireland).
-Mothers of nationalities other than Ireland, UK and the EU accounted for 9.8% of total births registered.
-There were 0.04% of mothers where the nationality was not stated.
+Of the 54,062 births in 2024, there were 39,024 babies (72.2%) born to mothers of Irish nationality compared to 45,381 (78%) in 2021.
+There were 7% of births to mothers of EU15 to EU27 nationality, 1.6% of mothers were of UK nationality, and 2.6% were of EU14 nationality (excluding Ireland).
+Mothers of nationalities other than Ireland, UK and the EU accounted for 16% of total births registered.
+There were 0.6% of mothers where the nationality was not stated.

+Migration data for Ireland, 1987-present

+Country of birth

+In 2022, 20% of the usually resident population in Ireland were born elsewhere, an increase of 3% since 2016.
+This represented 1,017,437 people, an increase of 207,031 from six years previously.

-Support and accommodation
+Support and opposition

 Migrants are supported/represented by the Immigrant Council of Ireland, Irish Refugee Council, Movement of Asylum Seekers in Ireland, Nasc and the state's Irish Naturalisation and Immigration Service.
-They are mangaged by the International Protection Accommodation Service under the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) as well being policed by the Garda National Immigration Bureau.
-Some minor parties have voiced opposition to immigration in the country and its capability to continue to let refugees in (including making claims that Ireland is "full") including the National Party and the Irish Freedom Party.
+They are managed by the International Protection Accommodation Service under the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) as well being policed by the Garda National Immigration Bureau.

+Some minor parties have voiced opposition to immigration in the country and its capability to continue to let refugees in; that "Ireland is full".
+They include the National Party and the Irish Freedom Party.
+In May 2023, a Red C/The Business Post poll found that 75% of people thought that Ireland is taking in too many refugees.

 The DCEDIY projected a shortfall of 15,000 beds for refugees in December 2022 and admitted that there was mounting pressure to house 65,000 people.

-Approximately 7,400 refugee adults and children were projected to be living in 38 "direct provision" centres across 17 counties in the Republic of Ireland by the end of April 2020.
-The Government of Ireland have said that they project to end direct provision by 2024 and are looking towards alternative forms of accommodation.
+Approximately 7,400 refugee adults and children were projected to be living in 38 "direct provision" centres across 17 counties in Ireland by the end of April 2020.
+The government of Ireland have said that they project to end direct provision by 2024 and are looking towards alternative forms of accommodation.